On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

-We first claim that $Z'$ is countable.
-As $Z$ was already proved countable, it suffices to fix all the layers of $Z$ (the $A$-layer, the small and large grids, and their width restriction and counting layers) and show that the remaining layers have countably many choices.
-If the small grid layer contains no finite-size grid, then neither does the simulation grid layer, by the last claim on Lemma~\ref{lem:blowup}.
+We claim that $Z'$ is countable.
+As $Z$ was already proved countable, it suffices to fix all the layers of $Z$ (the base alphabet layer, the small and large grids, and their width restriction and counting layers) and show that the remaining layers have countably many choices.

+If the small grid layer contains no finite-width grid, then neither does the simulation grid layer, by the last claim on Lemma~\ref{lem:blowup}.
 Hence, it contains at most one computation cone of a counter machine, which has a countable number of possible computation paths, plus a countable number of choices for other degenerate signals.
-Suppose then that the small grid layer contains a grid of size $n$, so that the large grid layer contains a grid of some size $m \geq f(n)+2$.
-Then the simulation grid layer contains a grid of size at least $t(n) \cdot m$, on which a tiling of $T_n$ is simulated (since the counter machines in the grid cells can probe the value of $n$).
+Suppose then that the small grid layer contains a grid of width $n$, so that the large grid layer contains a grid of some width $m \geq f(n)+2$.
+Then the simulation grid layer contains a grid of width at least $t(n) \cdot m$, on which a tiling of $T_n$ is simulated (since the counter machines in the grid cells can access the value of $n$).

-On each of the $k_n$ layers of $T_n$, the anchor layer is completely determined by the previously described layers.
-If the anchor layer does not contain a finite run of $1$-symbols, then it does not contain a finite-width grid, and neither does the fourth sublayer by Lemma~\ref{lem:blowup}.
-Hence the simulation sublayer contains at most one position where a computation of $C_n$ is initialized, and since $C_n$ is deterministic, this constitutes a countable number of choices.
-On the other hand, if the anchor layer contains a pattern $0 1^k 2$, then the third sublayer contains a grid of width at most $k$, and the fourth contains a grid of width at most $h'(m)$.
+On each of the $k_n$ layers $L_{n,a,b}$ of $T_n$, the anchor layer is completely determined by the previously described layers.
+If the anchor layer does not contain a finite run of $1$-symbols, then the small restart grid does not contain a finite-width grid, and neither does the large restart grid by Lemma~\ref{lem:blowup}.
+Hence the simulation sublayer contains at most one position where a computation of $C_n$ is initialized, and since $C_n$ is deterministic, this (together with degenerate computation cones) constitutes a countable number of choices.
+On the other hand, if the anchor layer contains a pattern $0 1^k 2$, then the small restart grid contains a grid of width at most $k$, and the large restart grid contains a grid of width at most $h'(m)$.
 The latter grid periodically restarts the computation of $C_n$ on the same column.
 Hence the number of choices is again countable.